Worship and other presentations are offered at standrewkc.org/live-worship, on Facebook, and on YouTube unless otherwise noted.

 We’ll remember Jesus’ triumphal entry into Jerusalem leading not to worldly kingship but to the glory of the cross.
-In the church, you’ll see palms and palm crosses to be blessed (sadly, for distribution later) on a table decorated with a cross and flowing red fabric.
+In the church, you’ll see palms and palm crosses to be blessed on a table decorated with a cross and flowing red fabric.
 In your sacred space, you might place a candle and a cross on some red fabric, and you might cut a small branch from a tree in your yard to set in honor before Jesus.
 You might also include some token of royal status – perhaps something gold or an image of a crown.

-Online Maundy Thursday Worship and All-Night Watch
+Maundy Thursday Worship and All-Night Watch

 We’ll remember the two iconic moments from Jesus’ last gathering with his friends – washing their feet in humble service and promising to be with them always in the bread and wine, his own Body and Blood.
 In the church, you’ll see a table covered with a white cloth, and on it will be two focal points: a bowl and towel to represent the foot-washing, and a paten and chalice to represent Holy Communion.
 In your sacred space, on a white cloth, you might place a small bowl and towel, as well as a plate and cup, from your home.
 As worship ends, the focus will shift to the Garden of Gethsemane altar of repose, where the reserved sacrament will rest through the night.
 The livestream will remain on all night, and you can watch with Jesus virtually at whatever hour works for you.

-Online Good Friday
+Good Friday Solemn Liturgy

-April 10, 7 p.m.
+April 2, 8 p.m.

-We’ll have two opportunities to experience the mystery of Jesus’ death on the cross: first, a video of our Stations of the Cross, which you can access anytime that day; then the solemn liturgy for Good Friday live at 7 p.m.
 In the church, you’ll see the stark wooden cross adorned with the crown of thorns.
 In your sacred space, you might place a cross on a black cloth or with black draping.
 You could surround it with bare sticks or thorns, or perhaps three large nails.

-Online Holy Saturday
+Holy Saturday Prayers

-April 11, 8 a.m. and 1 p.m.
+April 3, 8 a.m.

-Our “8-1-8 Prayers” at 8 a.m. and 1 p.m. will be the brief liturgy for Holy Saturday – a spare service of readings and prayers reflecting on the time creation spent in silence while Jesus lay in the tomb.
+Our “8-1-8 Prayers” at 8 a.m. will be the brief liturgy for Holy Saturday – a spare service of readings and prayers reflecting on the time creation spent in silence while Jesus lay in the tomb.
 Your sacred space might retain the elements from the night before, with the cross still dominating the scene; or you might strip everything away, with only a black cloth and an extinguished candle marking the emptiness.

-April 11, 8 p.m.
+April 3, 8 p.m.

 We’ll offer a pared-down version of the Easter Vigil.
 Typically, this service moves from the near-darkness of the paschal candle’s flame, through readings from the Old Testament setting the stage for Easter’s salvation, through Holy Baptism, and finally – with the church suddenly bathed in light – the first Eucharist of Easter.
 Given the stay-at-home order, we won’t celebrate baptism or Eucharist; so, the Vigil will conclude with us reaffirming our baptismal vows and waiting eagerly for the joy of resurrection the next morning.
 In the church, you’ll see the paschal candle burning in the near-darkness, as well as the baptismal font.
 In your sacred space, you might place a new candle on your black cloth, to be lit along with the new paschal candle, as well as a bowl of water to remind you of your baptism.

-Online Easter Sunday
+Easter Sunday Festival Worship

-April 12, 10:15 a.m.
+April 4, 8 and 10:15 a.m.